 - Levelling and re-adjusting (anti-creep) issues

-A traction counterweight drive operates the elevator by having the mass of a series of weights counter the elevator car and its occupants.
-If the user selects a command the elevator motor powers a cable (through a sheave) past the balance point and the device travels at a regulate rate in that direction.
+A counter weight drive operates the elevator by having the mass of a series of weights counter the elevator car and its occupants.
+If the user selects a command the elevator motor powers a cable elevator past the balance point and the device travels at a regulate rate in that direction.

 - Lower power consumption than hydraulic or winding drum systems